plantuml-stdlib/gilbarbara-plantuml-sprites/README.md

 The list of available sprites is [here](sprites-list.md).

-**Note:** There are still some missing files from original repository.

 You can play around and test ideas with [Online PlantUML Editor](http://plantuml.com/plantuml/uml).

 ## Build